 As illustrated in Figure 5, we generate two types of data with the same data orientations but different data magnitudes in Figure 5 (a), and another two types of data with the same data magnitudes but different data orientations in Figure 5 (b).
 In (a), the X data are randomly sampled from the Gaussian distribution with the mean as $[3.5, 0]^T$ and a covariance of [1, 0; 0, 1.5], while the Y data are randomly sampled from another Gaussian distribution with the mean and the covariance as $[-3.5, 0]^T$ and [3, 0; 0, 4.5] respectively.
-In (b), the x data are randomly sampled from the Gaussian distribution with the mean as $[4, 0]^T$ and the covariance as [1, 0; 0, 5], while the Y data are randomly sampled from another distribution with the mean and the covariance as $[-4, 0]^T$ and [1, 0; 0, 5] respectively.
-Moreover, to

-Fig. 5.
-The first two synthetic toy examples to illustrate $M^4$ .
-Training (test) data, consisting of 120 (250) data points for each class are presented as $\circ$ 's( $\times$ 's) and $\square$ 's (+'s) for $\mathbf{x}$ and $\mathbf{y}$ respectively.
-Subfigure (a) demonstrates that SVM omits the data compactness information and (b) demonstrates that SVM discards the data orientation information, while the decision boundary of $M^4$ considers data both locally and globally.
+In (b), the x data are randomly sampled from the Gaussian distribution with the mean as $\begin{bmatrix} 4 \\ \end{bmatrix}^T$ and the covariance as [1, 0; 0, 5], while the Y data are randomly sampled from another distribution with the mean and the covariance as $[-4, 0]^T$ and [1, 0; 0, 5] respectively.
+Moreover, to generate different data orientations, in this figure, the X data are rotated anti-clockwise at the angle of $-\frac{3}{8}\pi$.
+In both (a) and (b), training (test) data, consisting of 120 (250) data points for each class, are presented as \circ 's(\times 's) and \square 's (+'s) for X and Y respectively.
+Observed from Figure 5, M4 demonstrates its advantages over SVM.
+More specifically, in Figure 5 (a), SVM discards the information of the data magnitudes, whose decision hyperplane lies basically in the middle of boundary points of two types of data, while M^4 successfully utilizes this information, i.e., its decision hyperplane lies closer to the compact class (X data), which is more reasonable.
+Similarly, in Figure 5 (b), M^4 takes advantage of the information of the data orientation, while SVM simply overlooks this information, resulting in a misclassification of many points.